This post may contain affiliate links. Please see our disclosure policy.

 For me, Easter wouldn’t be Easter without a packet of mini eggs.
 There is something about their crispy, crunchy shells and creamy, chocolatey centre that makes me wish I could buy them year round.
 They are also perfect for adding to Easter baking and dessert recipes – like my mini egg cheesecake and these mini egg cookies.

-You can then chill time if you have time, otherwise bake straight away.
-They really are so perfectly thick and fudgy.
+You can chill these cookies if you have time pre-baking, but if you don’t have time, they are still thick and chewy without.
 I love to serve them warm with a scoop of vanilla ice cream and a drizzle of chocolate sauce.
 Plus extra crushed mini eggs on top.
-Or you can pop them in cellophane bags, tie them with a pretty ribbon and give them as a homemade Easter gift instead of an Easter egg…

 Why you will love this recipe: